khoitnm/practice-spring-aws/README.md

 3. `pro03-customize-upload-s3-by-aws-java-sdk` : Upload S3 and related metadata in one request by using aws-java-sdk.
 4. `pro04-simple-sqs-json` : send the SQS message as JSON format.
 5. `pro05-simple-sqs-grpc` : send the SQS message as ProtoBuf format.
-Note: If you want to see the sending message in the queue, please disable Listener when running test (Just comment out the @Component or @Service annotation in Listener)
+Note: If you want to see the sending message in the queue, please disable Listener when running test (Just comment out the @Component or @Service annotation in Listener).

+It has 2 classes for transformation between SQS message with Grpc objects:
+- `ProtobufMessageConverterByClassCanonicalName`: use when both SQS publisher and listener are Java codes.
+- `ProtobufMessageConverterByClassSimpleName`: use when either SQS publisher or listener is NOT Java code.

 # II.
 Build projects
 Run the command line, it will compile the source code, build project, and then run tests.